sketchplugins/plugin-directory/README.md

 - [Sketch Tiles](https://github.com/kumo/sketch-tiles), by Robert Clarke: A Sketch plugin for playing with seamless tiles.
 - [Copy as React Component (jsx)](https://github.com/jasondonnette/sketch-copy-as-react-component), by Jason Donnette: Generate a React components from Sketch with a keyboard shortcut
 - [Overflow](https://overflow.io), by proto.io: Overflow is the world’s first user flow diagramming tool tailored for designers.
 It empowers designers to design, present and share beautiful user flow diagrams that tell a story.
-- [AutoFixiOSTextLineHeight](https://github.com/youngxkk/AutoFixiOSTextLineHeight), by youngxkk: Auto Fix iOS Text Line Height, so that the font restoration degree of iOS design draft reaches 100%.
 - [Open Color Plugin for Sketch](http://opencolor.tools/), by OpenColor: A sketch plugin to support the open color file format
 - [Sketch iOS Bar Color Calculator](https://github.com/einancunlu/sketch-ios-bar-color-calculator), by Emin İnanç Ünlü: A Sketch plugin that calculates and applies the correct color for you to get actual design color after applying it to a translucent UIToolbar or UINavigationBar.
 - [Toggle Constrain Proportions](https://github.com/erikfontanel/sketch-toggle-constrain-proportions), by Erik Gelderblom: Toggles the contrain proportions setting with keyboard shortcut ⌘ + P. Sketch v39+ compatible.